 EMHCs and EMHCs to the Sick and Homebound are required to take the Diocese’s online Safe Environment testing, available on the Diocesan website, and complete a testing and Diocese’s Fingerprinting procedure with accompanying FBI background check.

 Upon successful completion of all requirements, EMHC receive a 5-year Mandate from the Bishop.
-Mandates may be renewed by attending a Diocesan session at a local parish similar to initial training.
+Mandates may be renewed by attending a Renewal session at Holy Family.
 Mandates from other Dioceses are not valid and are not accepted in the Orlando Diocese.

 The Parish schedules Eucharistic Ministers for both daily and Weekend Masses in six-week increments using a special software program called Ministry Scheduler Pro.
 After you receive your mandate, you will be given a user name and password to access this program.